-Revenue is recognised when it is probable that the economic benefits will flow to the Company, and it can be reliably measured.
+Revenue arises from the supply of power.
+Revenue is recognised when it is probable that the economic benefits will flow to the Company and it can be reliably measured.
 Revenue is measured at the fair value of the consideration received/receivable net of rebates and taxes.
 The Company applies the revenue recognition criteria to each separately identifiable component of the sales transaction as set out below.

-Service income
+Service Income

-Revenue from services rendered is recognised when services are rendered.
+Revenue from Power Consultancy/ Advisory Services is recognised when services are rendered.

-Interest income
+Interest Income